Commuters held up phones as woman was raped on train, police say - NewsBreak

 A SEPTA employee who was in the vicinity as the train went past called police to report that “something wasn’t right” with a woman aboard the train, Bernhardt said.

 SEPTA police waiting at the next stop found the woman and arrested Ngoy, who they had pulled off of the woman.
-She was taken to a hospital.Adult film actress sentenced in Florida murder case
+She was taken to a hospital.Porn Declared Public Health Crisis by Lawmakers

 According to the court documents, the woman told police that Ngoy ignored her pleas to go away.